lancasja/post-capitalism/README.md

 The main file to edit is `index.js`.

-If everything is working you'll see a green square on the screen.
+If everything is working you'll see a colored square on the screen.